Leading with Passion and Purpose: Meet our Discipline Heads

 I love the variety of work!
 Clients truly appreciate the flexibility since many can’t—or prefer not to—visit clinics.
 It takes real creativity and lateral thinking to assess and design treatment programs without the luxury of clinic equipment.

-We are lucky enough that our clinicians can work in community and in our clinic.
-We have a large variety of clinic classes and programs which can also be modified for people receiving therapy in their own homes.
+We are lucky enough that our clinicians can work in the community and in our clinic.
+We offer a wide variety of clinic classes and programs that can also be modified for people receiving therapy in their own homes.

 What’s your vision for your team?